 - A Degree (BSc Hons) in Social Enterprise Leadership

 - A series of residential leadership training programmes

 - Visits to inspirational charities/social enterprises

 Participants, who must already be working or volunteering for a local charity/social enterprise, are nominated by local sector leaders and must go through a two-stage assessment process before being offered a place on the programme.
 ALP1 ran from 2011-14 with twelve pioneers graduating from the programme.
-ALP2 is running from 2014-17 with fourteen participants fully engaged with the programme.
-The Research Hub at Brathay, in conjunction with UofC staff, are evaluating the programme and have already identified resilience as a key factor in participants’ successful engagement with ALP.
-This, alongside much learning gleaned from running ALP1, has been fed into the revised design for ALP2.
+ALP2 ran from 2014-17 with fourteen participants fully engaged with the programme.
+The Research Hub at Brathay, in conjunction with UofC staff, continually evaluate the programme, the learning from earlier programmes being fed into the revised design for ALP2, 3 and 4..

 The return on investment for FCSCT will be to witness a generational improvement in the leadership capability of the charitable sector in the most deprived areas of Cumbria/North Lancs.
-A longitudinal study undertaken by the research team will indicate progress towards that overarching aim but the simplest assessment will be keeping track of the alumni.
-To that end, we appointed an Alumni Coordinator from amongst the ALP1 graduates at the outset of 2015.
+The longitudinal study will indicate progress towards that overarching aim but the simplest assessment will be keeping track of the alumni.

 ALP remains a high-cost, funder-led intervention with no guaranteed prospects of success.
-The sums involved, which would otherwise be directed towards the coal-face delivery of charitable work with deprived children and young people, gives everyone involved pause for thought.
-What keeps FCSCT committed to the cause, however, is the chance to change the low aspiration culture so ingrained in too many of our most deprived communities.
-And if that change is engendered from within then we believe it stands a far better chance of being sustained.
+The sums involved, which would otherwise be directed towards the coal-face delivery of charitable work with children and young people, gives everyone involved pause for thought.
+What keeps FCSCT committed to the cause, however, is the chance to address inconsistencies and inequality of opportunity in under served communities.
+We believe that changes engendered from within those communities stands a far better chance of being sustained.
 Time will tell.